jjst/jjst.github.io/content/rc-return-statement.md

 struggling to become a better programmer, because it's though.
 Or even if you *don't want* to become a better programmer and want to pursue other passions.
 That's perfectly fine.
 Do whatever makes you happy.

+Most of this I was able to learn and reflect on because I was surrounded by people with the same level as me.
+If there's one thing I underestimated, it's the impact of being surrounded by smart, curious, caring people.
+The Recurse Center is, first and foremost, a social experience.
+This is made possible by a set of social rules (they're called a "patch" on top of normal society), which evolved organically over time.
+And by niceness being a (or maybe the first) selection criteria for candidates.
+The difference this makes, compared to the rest of the tech community, is significant.
+Negativity doesn't exist.
+People are always encouraging and enthusiastic about everything.
+A lack of knowledge is seen as an opportunity to learn, never as a weakness.